asklfxue/portfolio-v1/README.md

 ## Projects Featured

-- **Iron Peak Fitness** — A fully responsive multi-page gym website built in vanilla HTML, CSS, and JavaScript
+- **Iron Peak Fitness** — a fully responsive multi-page gym website in vanilla HTML, CSS, and JavaScript (self-built, AI used only for a final review)
-- **Kenpo** *(in progress)* — A productivity app built with React and Tailwind CSS, featuring a dual-timer system, Kanban board, and stats dashboard
+- **Kenpo** *(in progress)* — a productivity app in React and Tailwind, with a dual-timer system, Kanban board, and stats dashboard planned

 ## Features